jss367/blog/_posts/2018-10-11-VSCode-Tips.md

     * You can also jump to the settings or Command Palette by clicking on the settings wheel in the bottom left corner.
 * You can see (and copy) all the extensions and settings I use in my [Visual Studio Code Settings Sync Gist](https://gist.github.com/jss367/6574f6940f7c9603ffd949f42ca4f205)

+You can do `CMD/CTRL + P` to open up search.
+And just add `>` to the bar to make it the command palette.

 User settings are not stored in the project.
 Instead, they are at: C:\Users\Julius\AppData\Roaming\Code\User\settings.json